 Airbnb's self-policing community structure makes it fairly reliable, as both hosts and guests who gain bad reputations get weeded out fairly quickly.
 However, there is still the rare chance that you will get stuck with a host who misrepresents their property or treats you poorly, especially if they're new to the service.

 The best way to ensure Airbnb will be reliable for you is to prepare accordingly.
 Look for hosts with verified I.D. credentials, and add verified I.D. credentials to your own profile so that hosts are more likely to trust you and accept your booking requests.
 Read a listing's details carefully, and don't hesitate to contact the host to ask them anything about themselves or their property that you are concerned about.
 Finally, it's also a good idea to have a plan for getting alternate lodgings in case your rental property was misrepresented, your host treats you poorly, or -- in very rare cases -- you or your host (or both) get into legal trouble over breaking local lodging regulations.

 That's our primer on Airbnb's safety, reliability, and legality.
-To learn more about some things that you should be aware of before using Airbnb (both good and bad), read our review of Airbnb.
-If you want to look at other services like Airbnb to see what they have to offer, visit our overview of Airbnb alternatives.
-Or, if you think you're ready to start renting properties to stay at through Airbnb, our next lesson will show you how to set up an Airbnb account.
+If you you're ready to start renting properties to stay at, our next tutorial will show you how to set up an account.